1. What's special about CHBE at Montana State University?

 Does the Department require me to have my own computer?

-The MSU College of Engineering does not require each student to own a computer, although an increasing number of our incoming students do arrive on campus with a personal computer.
-Some students and faculty choose to buy Macintosh hardware, while others choose PCs running Microsoft Windows or Linux.
+The Norm Asbjornson College of Engineering does not require each student to own a computer, although an increasing number of our incoming students do arrive on campus with a personal computer.
+Some students and faculty choose to buy Mac hardware, while others choose PCs running Microsoft Windows or Linux.
 The CHBE Department computer labs and most of the other labs on campus are currently equipped with Windows-based PCs.
 Most of the CHBE faculty use Windows-based PC’s so students should only email documents that can be opened on a Windows-based PC (e.g., *.doc or *.docx are acceptable, but *.pages files are not).

-For the first couple years of college the major software usage will be general word processing, spreadsheets, and internet access, so if you want to buy a computer or laptop before you come we would simply suggest getting Ethernet/wi-fi connectivity, a USB flash drive, and Microsoft Office for compatibility.
+For the first couple years of college the major software usage will be general word processing, spreadsheets, and internet access, so if you want to buy a computer or laptop before you come we would simply suggest getting Ethernet/wifi connectivity, a USB flash drive, and Microsoft Office for compatibility.
 In general, if you have a computer with internet, word processing, and spreadsheet software you should be in very good shape for essentially all computer needs for the first couple years of the CHBE program.

 Several specialized software packages for engineering process design and engineering mathematics are used in our more advanced courses, but this software is available in the CHBE computer lab and does not need to be purchased by students.
 Some of those packages have student versions that can be purchased at a reasonable cost, but the versions get updated every year or so, so our suggestion would be to wait until the time comes to consider buying a copy of those packages.